neo-deus/Finance-LLM-Chatbot/README.md

 - "What is the RSI for Google?"
 - "Should I buy Netflix stock?"

-### Portfolio Management

-- "Add 10 shares of AAPL at $150 per share"
-- "Show my portfolio summary"
-- "What is my portfolio worth?"
-- "Show my portfolio composition"
-- "How has my portfolio performed?"

 ### Stock Comparison

 - "Compare Apple and Microsoft"